BATHS FOR HEALING

 For millennia, people have used various kinds of baths to assist healing.
 A bath is basically partial or total immersion of the body in a medium such as water, steam, hot air, mud or even sound or light waves.

-Warning: In general, I do not recommend taking baths more than two or three times weekly.
+Warning: We do not recommend taking baths more than two times weekly.
 The reasons are:

 A) Baths are very yin in Chinese medical terms.
-As a result, taking more than a few baths per week will make the body too yin.
+As a result, taking more than two baths per week will make the body too yin.
 This is definitely harmful, no matter how good a bath feels.
-A lamp sauna session is far better because it does not have this effect.

 COMMON THERAPEUTIC BATHS